Make Your "Femmy” Award Nominations for Outstanding Feminist Achievement in the National Capital Region

 - Be located in the National Capital Region (We'd love to honour people located elsewhere, but it is just not possible for us logistically.
 So we challenge other groups celebrating International Women's Day to host their own Femmy Awards and honour their own feminists across the country!
 For any inquiries or assistance with this, please feel free to contact us.).

-- Activism / Advocacy – nominees may include activists and advocates that have contributed to women’s equality (e.g. through legal, housing, economic, policy, and/or other supports/means);
+- Advocacy - nominees may include activists and advocates that have contributed to women's equality at the local, regional, national, or international levels (e.g. through legal, housing, economic, policy, and/or other supports/means);

-- Health – nominees may include individuals that have contributed to women’s physical, mental, sexual and/or reproductive health (e.g. feminist counsellors, social workers, doctors, nurses, NGO staff, etc.);
+- Frontline service provision – nominees may include individuals that have contributed to the provision of frontline services supporting women's health and well-being (e.g. feminist counsellors, shelter and transitional housing staff, social workers, doctors, nurses, etc.);

 DOWNLOAD THE CRITERIA AND NOMINATION FORM (in Word).